rjspencer/docs/theming.md

 :	the number of photos in this photo album

 ## PhotoList
 A listing of photos.

-Options
+### Options

 albumid
 : an album id of which to limit the returned photos to

     defaults to none

+order
+:	the order in which to show the videos

+    accepted values are `asc` or `desc`

+    defaults to `desc`

+limit
+: the amount of photos to list per page

+    defaults to `10`

+accountid
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account

+    defaults to none (i.e. the current account)

 ## PhotoView
 A view for a single photo. *Meant to be used with {Page:PhotoView}*

-Options
+### Options

 photoid
 : an ID for which photo to show *defaults to the one given to {Page:PhotoView} if in that {Page}*

 ### block:PhotoView

+PhotoAccountId
+:    the ID of the account that created the photo

 PhotoUrl
 :	the permalink to this photo's individual page